Is journalism part of your story? Take our quiz to find out if it's the right path for you.

 Former head of Sky News

-Since joining Sky News in 1995, John Ryley has been at the heart of Sky News’ success and transformation into a world-class news organisation.
+After joining Sky News in 1995, John Ryley was at the heart of Sky News’ success and transformation into a world-class news organisation.

 In 2009 he launched a campaign for leaders’ debates which have transformed the nature of the election campaign, raising voters’ interest and heightening political engagement.
 It led to a call by CBS anchor Dan Rather for his knighthood “for getting these debates on the air because for the first time the British public gets to see the three candidates, no filter, right in front of themselves for three good sessions.”
 John has begun a campaign for cameras in court.